tsiyuki/SI507project_crshu/README.md

 ## How to run tests
 1. First `cd` to the directory where ***SI507project_tests.py*** is located
-2. Second run the test file `python SI507project_tests.py`
+2. Second run the test file `pythonw SI507project_tests.py`

 ## In this repository: